Incremental Randomized Smoothing Certification: Conclusion

 \section{Conclusion}

-We propose \Tool{}, the first incremental approach for probabilistic DNN certification. \Tool{} leverages the certification guarantees obtained from the original smoothed model to certify a smoothed approximated model with very few samples.
+We propose \Tool{}, the first incremental approach for probabilistic DNN certification. \Tool{} leverages the certification guarantees obtained from the smoothed model to certify a smoothed approximated model with very few samples.
 Reusing the computation of original guarantees significantly reduces the computational cost of certification while maintaining strong robustness guarantees. \Tool{} speeds up certification up to \upto over the standard non-incremental RS baseline on state-of-the-art classification models.
-We believe that our approach will pave the way for more efficient and effective certification of DNNs in real-world applications.
+We anticipate that \Tool{} can be particularly useful for approximate tuning when the users need to analyze the robustness of multiple similar networks.
+Further, one can easily ship the certification cache to allow other users to further modify these networks based on their specific device and application needs and recertify the new network.
+We believe that our approach paves the way for efficient and effective certification of DNNs in real-world applications.